AlexanderOG/CRI-OS-Dashboard/README.md

 - [Dashboard Example](https://github.com/AlexanderOG/CRI-OS-Dashboard/blob/main/dashboardExample.py): Here is a link to a basic dashboard example that we might remove in the future, you can find the reference in Reference bellow!
 - [Load Data](https://github.com/AlexanderOG/CRI-OS-Dashboard/blob/main/loadData.py): Here we use Pandas to load the dataset from URL (not from predownload datasets)
 - [Requirement](https://github.com/AlexanderOG/CRI-OS-Dashboard/blob/main/requirements.txt): Here you will find the required dependencies that will be installed during the setup of our vrtual environement using Conda
+- [Authors](): contains informtation about the 3 contributors of this project.
+- [Checklist](): Contains the checklist for this project evaluation.

 # Setup
 Install conda in your computer, you can find instructions for each operating system in the [Conda Installation Guide](https://docs.conda.io/projects/conda/en/latest/user-guide/install/index.html)